a-type/graphql-arangodb/README.md

 - `edgeDirection: AqlEdgeDirection!`: The direction to traverse edges.
 Can be `ANY`.
 - `cursorExpression: String`: An expression used to compute a cursor from a node or edge.
 Using `$node` will refer to the node, `$edge` refers to the edge.
 If omitted, entries will be sorted by `_key`.
 - `source: AqlRelayConnectionSource`: Supply `FullText` and the connection will draw from a full text index instead of a document collection.
+- `filter: String`: Supply a filter statement to further reduce the edges which will be matched in the connection. `$node` and `$edge` may be used in addition to all standard interpolations.

 #### `@aqlRelayEdges`